Arkansas

 SEWC is actively engaged in reducing barriers and fostering partnerships to support the advancement of wind energy in the state.
 Wind projects in Arkansas are poised to deliver a range of economic benefits, including job creation, land lease payments, local tax revenue, and a reliable source of clean, American-made electricity.
 Learn more about the basics of wind energy here: Wind Energy 101

 Arkansas’s wind projects are strategically sited to coexist with agriculture and other land uses, with attention to environmental and community considerations.
+Wind farm project developers are also collaborating with conservationists to conduct research for choosing locations least likely to impact the local bird population.
 The state’s regulatory framework ensures that wind farms are developed responsibly, adhering to federal and local guidelines that protect wildlife, historical sites, and other sensitive areas.

 Project Pipeline

-• Located in Cross County, Arkansas, the Crossover Wind project is set to become the state’s first operational wind farm.
-Originated by the development arm of Vestas, Steelhead Americas, the 135 MW project will be a milestone for Arkansas, marking the state’s entry into the wind energy industry.
+Located in Cross County, Arkansas, the Crossover Wind project is set to become the state’s first operational wind farm.
+Originated by the development arm of Vestas, Steelhead Americas says this 135 MW project will be a milestone for Arkansas, marking the state’s entry into the wind energy industry.
 Located in the Delta Region, the project benefits from the area’s flat, agricultural terrain, which is ideal for large-scale wind development.
+The Crossover Wind project is more than just a clean energy initiative; it represents a significant economic boost for the local community through job creation, land lease payments, and long-term investment.

 Partners in Arkansas